-Audience: Franklin and Urbana University members that need to use live closed captioning for Zoom meetings.
+Audience: Franklin University members that need to use live closed captioning for Zoom meetings.

-The instructor is responsible for scheduling the Zoom meet session, sharing the meet session information with the Transcriber, and setting the Transcriber as the participant to type closed captions.
+The instructor is responsible for scheduling the Zoom Meet session, sharing the Meet session information with the Transcriber, and changing the settings to allow participants to present.
 Be sure to speak clearly and not too quickly.
 Keep an eye out for non-verbal feedback asking you to slow down your speech pace.

 Hello Mr./Ms. [NAME],

 Here is the Zoom Meeting ID for the [COURSE NAME] course: [MEETING ID].
 Remember to select “Join” from within the Zoom desktop client and type the Meeting ID mentioned previously.
 Please report any issues or questions you may have directly to the Help Desk.

 - Start the Meet Session at the scheduled time, as seen here: Hosting a Meet Session/Office Hours.